Russia Hoaxers Must Face Justice, Interview with The Federalist's Sean Davis | TRIGGERED Ep.265

 I can only speak to my experience.

-I tend to use Grok, which is the ex-Twitter AI.
+I tend to use Grock, which is the X Twitter AI, and it's interesting.

-And I look back to like the early 2000s, mid-2000s as the golden era of Google.
+You know, for years and years and years I used Google, and I look back to like the early 2000s, mid 2000s as the golden era of Google.

 You could find anything on the internet.

-Now I can't find stuff that I wrote on the site I publish with exact headlines and quotes on the first 10 pages of Google.
+Now I can't find stuff that I wrote on the site I publish with exact headlines and quotes on the first ten pages of Google.

 But even then, it still makes mistakes because with AI, it's garbage in, garbage out.

-Yeah, I just Grok and perplexity, you know, sort of as those, but you're right.
+Yeah, I use Grock and Perplexity, you know, sort of as those, but you're right.

-I mean, and the Google analogy is sort of a perfect one, right?
+I mean, and the Google analogy is sort of a perfect one, like, right?

-Google was probably the worst offender in the spread of misinformation, disinformation, censorship, subversion, certainly over the last decade.
+You know, Google was probably the worst offender in the spread of misinformation, disinformation, censorship, subversion, you know, certainly over the last decade.

 So it was around before it started off well, but then it was manipulated to be basically a left-wing narrative push.